boldingd/EclipsePhaseContent/ItemsGuide.md

 ### Ranger Utilitool

 The *ranger utilitool* (or "cop utilitool") is an enhanced utilitool fielded by some law-enforcement agencies on Mars, notably Mars Rangers.
-The ranger utilitool is larger than a standard utilitool, and is designed to be either carried by hand (like a normal utilitool) or fixed to standard under-barrel mount-points.
+The ranger utilitool is significantly larger than a standard utilitool, and is designed to be either carried by hand (like a normal utilitool) or fixed to standard under-barrel mount-points.

 Besides the functions of a normal utilitool, the ranger utilitool is capable fo functioning as a *cross-spectrum light*, a *t-ray emitter*, a *baton*, a *bayonet*, or a *vibroblade*.
-When used as a weapon, it is also capable of delivering shocks \[as a Shock attack\] – although it cannot deliver the voltage that standard police batons and shock-gloves can carry \[\+10 to tests to resist\], because the nanites in the tool have a limited ability to assemble wiring.
+When used as a weapon, it is also capable of delivering shocks \[as a Shock attack\] – although it cannot deliver the voltage that standard police batons and shock-gloves can carry \[\+10 to tests to resist\], because the nanites in the tool have a limited ability to assemble wiring (and obviously cannot carry current themselves).

 The tool also has four extendible grip-pads around the face-plate, which can be used to lock the device to a surface (either magnetically or by a "gecko-pad" effect).
 In this configuration, the device can also be placed in a "drill" or "breach" mode, which can be used to breach many surfaces and barriers.
-This mode has been a source of controversy, however, as there are reports of the device being used in this way on people in custody.
+This mode has been a source of controversy, as there are reports of the device being used in this way on people in custody.

 - Type: Gear
 - Available: Tharsis League (Mars Ranger standard equipment), Planetary Consortium (police standard equipment)